 A: One of the many great things about a foam roller is that it’s so easy to maintain.
-In most cases all you need to remember is to not store it in direct sunlight.
+In most cases, all you need to remember is to avoid storing it in direct sunlight.
 That’s because the UV rays from the sun might cause some materials to degrade.
 Also, it’s best if you store it standing up so that you or someone else doesn’t trip over it.
 And remember, while using it, don’t wear any clothing that contains things like zippers or snaps that could take a bite out of the surface.
 Cleaning is also easy.
 Just wipe it down with a damp cloth after using it and let it air dry.
 Occasionally you might want to wash it using some mild soap.
 If you do, remember to rinse it thoroughly and let it air dry.
 Try not to get it too wet since some rollers can absorb moisture.

 Q: What’s the right way to use a foam roller?

-A: If this is your first foam roller it’s important that you take your time and ease into things.
+A: If this is your first foam roller, it’s important you take your time and ease into things.
 Start by applying light pressure to large muscle groups like your quads (14) or glutes (15).
 These muscle groups are easily accessible and are easily able to absorb lots of pressure.
-So if you make a mistake it’s not likely to hurt you.
+So if you make a mistake, it’s not likely to hurt you.
 Get familiar with which movements work and which don’t.
 And how much pressure you need to apply to obtain a satisfactory result.
 Practice your form.
 Try approaching the task from different angles.
-If you’re older you may want to place a thin yoga mat under the roller so that your arms and legs don’t have to contact the bare floor.
+If you’re older, you may want to place a thin yoga mat under the roller so that your arms and legs don’t have to contact the bare floor.

 Q: Can a foam roller get rid of cellulite?